Sherbert v. Verner: Background of the case

 Adell Sherbert, a member of the Seventh-day Adventist Church, worked as a textile-mill operator.
 Two years after her conversion to that faith, her employer switched from a five-day to a six-day workweek, including Saturdays.
-Since according to her belief, God in Exodus 20:8-11 forbade working on Saturdays (seventh day is the Sabbath), she refused to work that day and was fired.
+Since according to her belief, God in Exodus 20:8-11 forbade working on Saturdays (Saturday being the Sabbath for Seventh-day Adventists), she refused to work that day and was fired.
 Sherbert could not find any other work and applied for unemployment compensation.
-Her claim was denied, even though the state's ineligibility provisions exempted anyone, whether religious or not, "for good cause."
+Her claim was denied, even though the state's ineligibility provisions exempted anyone, whether religious or not, who was unemployed "for good cause."
 The decision of the South Carolina Employment Security Commission, chaired by Charlie Verner, was affirmed by a state trial court and the South Carolina Supreme Court.

 Decision

 The Supreme Court, in a 7–2 decision, reversed the Commission and the lower courts and found that as applied, the government's denial of Sherbert's claim was an unconstitutional burden on the free exercise of her religion.
-The majority opinion effectively created the Sherbert Test, determining whether government action runs afoul of the Free Exercise Clause.
+The majority opinion effectively created the "Sherbert" Test, determining whether government action runs afoul of the Free Exercise Clause.